-Once an EPC and an action level are calculated, a direct comparison should reveal whether corrective action is needed.
-If the EPC exceeds the action level for a certain substance, corrective action will be needed to remove or treat some or all of the soils exceeding the action level to reduce the EPC.
+Once an EPC and an action level are calculated, a direct comparison will reveal whether the EPC exceeds the action level for a certain substance.
+If the EPC for a DU exceeds the action level, a corrective action strategy must be developed to address the exceedance, which can include removal, treatment, and/or some combination of institutional and engineering controls that can be designed to mitigate the exposure pathway(s) of concern.

-If excavation or treatment of soils has occurred, confirmation sample data must be provided to verify compliance with action levels.
+If excavation or treatment of soils has occurred, confirmation sample data typically must be provided to verify compliance with action levels.
 EPD's 2017 "Guidance for Demonstrating Completion of Soil Removal Actions at Corrective Action Sites in Georgia" (https://epd.georgia.gov/land-protection-branch-technical-guidance) can assist with determining the number of verification samples that will be necessary to demonstrate compliance with action levels.
 Any fill material must be sampled and must not contain hazardous constituents or substances exceeding EPD-approved background levels or applicable residential screening levels prior to placement within any excavated area.